olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

 ### Processing Order

-It it the case that pulses are always processed in the order they are sent.
+It is the case that pulses are always processed in the order that they are sent.
 So, if for example a pulse is sent to modules `a` and `b`, then module `a` processes its pulse and sends more pulses.
 But, before these new pulses are processed the pulse sent to `b` must be processed first.

 This means the pulses are pushed to a queue, and pulses are processed from the front of the queue.
 This is a first-in-first-out (FIFO) data structure.